highcharts/highcharts/docs/dashboards/types-of-components.md

 ### KPI Component
 Another type of component type, that allows you to visualize key performance indicators is KPIComponent.
 This component type is added with the dashboard package, so nothing apart from basic dashboards package needs to be imported.
-It.
 You can define the threshold to change the style of the component, when one value exceeds it and some other useful features to better show what is important to you.

 [Here is the example](http://utils.highcharts.local/samples/#view/dashboard/demos/dashboard-component-kpi)